jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 design them in a highly optimized manner for a very specific set of requirements, use cases and context.
-While this is necessary in certain cases (e.g. constrained nodes with limits on processing capacity or long lived battery powered devices), there are cetainly cases where such optimized equipment is not absolutely required.
-The vast majority of infrastucture network nodes on the Internet utilize only a faction of their design capacity most of the time.
+While this is necessary in certain cases (e.g. constrained nodes with limits on processing capacity or long-lived battery powered devices), there are certainly cases where such optimized equipment is not absolutely required.
+Most infrastructure network nodes on the Internet utilize only a fraction of their design capacity most of the time.

 Designing the equipment with an eye on longevity comes with a set of
 advantages:

-* It allows the same equipment and protocols could be reused in a different context in the future. e.g. A core router of today can become an edge router in a near future and an access router in the further future if the protocol implementations are adaptable.
+* It allows the same equipment and protocols to be reused in a different context in the future. e.g. A core router of today can become an edge router in a near future and an access router in the further future if the protocol implementations are adaptable.

 * It can reduce complexity in implementations as well as in network management that are usually indicated in highly optimized systems

 * It can let network equipment operate for a longer period and can reduce the frequency of hardware upgrades, in turn reducing the environmental impact associated with manufacturing, transporting, and disposing of the old/new hardware.

-* One key disadvantage may be that not optimizing may result in the need for premature upgrades for capacity and this needs to be taken into account.
+* One key disadvantage may be that not optimizing may result in the need for premature upgrades for capacity and this needs to be considered.

 Hence, it is very likely that extending the life of protocols and equipment with higher flexibility could provide a better environmental benefit than tightly optimizing only for today’s uses.